This post was updated October 28, 2018 to include data through the 2018 season as well as data from 1908-15 and to update throughout.

 In 1973 Steve Renko, who started his minor league career as a first baseman, batted seventh on August 26 and stroked a single and a double to raise his batting average for the season to that point to .292.
 This was also the first season of the designated hitter in the American League, meaning the number of teams that could even try to bat the pitcher anywhere but ninth was diminished.

-Dontrelle Willis, one of the better-hitting pitchers of the modern era, was moved up in the lineup four times by manager Jack McKeon, batting eighth twice and seventh twice.
+Dontrelle Willis, one of the better-hitting pitchers of the modern era (a .244 career average with nine homers in 389 at-bats), was moved up in the lineup four times by manager Jack McKeon, batting eighth twice and seventh twice.
 When he batted seventh in the final game of the season on October 2, it marked the last time as of this writing that a starting pitcher batted above the eighth spot.

 As of this writing, this is the last year that all starting pitchers batted ninth.